mk-pmb/msspeechsdk_v011_wine_howto/README.md

   [speakargs-exe-zip]: http://l.proggr.de/?182heru3w

+1. If you don't yet have a C# compiler, `apt-get install mono-mcs`
 1. Clone this repo, or create a new directory and copy the `speakArgs.cs` from this repo.
 It's based on this example code: https://msdn.microsoft.com/en-us/library/hh378340(v=office.14).aspx